Hiatus Hernia Causes

 Hiatus Hernia Symptoms:

-Unlike an abdominal hernia, hiatus hernia rarely causes symptoms which can make it difficult to diagnose.
+Unlike an abdominal hernia, a hiatus hernia rarely produces symptoms.
+This can make them particularly difficult to diagnose.
 However, if you do experience any symptoms they are likely to be as below.

 - Stomach acid